The Worst Witch: Television series (2017–2020)

-A new version of The Worst Witch TV series began in 2017 airing on CBBC and concluded on April 20, 2020, this one starring Bella Ramsey as Mildred Hubble (replaced by Lydia Page in the fourth season so that Ramsey could focus on personal issues), Claire Higgins as Miss Cackle, and Raquel Cassidy as Miss Hardbroom.
+A new version of The Worst Witch TV series began in 2017 airing on CBBC (later made available on Netflix) and concluded in 2020, this one starring Bella Ramsey as Mildred Hubble (replaced by Lydia Page in the fourth season so that Ramsey could focus on personal issues), Claire Higgins as Miss Cackle, and Raquel Cassidy as Miss Hardbroom.

 Stage adaptation (2018–2019)

 A musical stage production called The Worst Witch Live, adapted by Emma Reeves from Murphy's original books, was shown at the Royal & Derngate Theatre in Northampton from 27 November to 30 December 2018.
 In February 2019, the show began to tour the UK across 16 different venues.
 The Worst Witch Live by Kenny Wax Family Entertainment was shown at the Vaudeville Theatre in the West End from 24 July to 8 September 2019.
+The original cast included Danielle Bird, Polly Lister, Rachel Heaton, Rebecca Killick, Rosie Abraham, Anna Crichlow, Molly-Grace Cutler, Megan Leigh Mason, Emma Lau, and Meg Forgan.

 This version is presented as a publicity play written by Mildred and acted out by the students and staff playing themselves, initially recreating Mildred's first year at school, although the second half takes on a metafictional angle as Agatha Cackle "infiltrates" the play and attempts to stage a coup of the magical government.
 The stage production received a 2020 Olivier Award for best family show.